danielsauter/rapid-android-development/chapter-11-introducing-3d-graphics-with-opengl.md

 Processing provides a `PFont` class to us for working with custom fonts loaded into our sketch.
 We can use it in two ways:

 * Using Processing’s [`createFont()` method,][20] we can load an already installed system font into our app at a defined font size.
 This way of working with a custom font requires that the font we’d like to use as the `createFont()` parameter is available on the platform we’ll run our app on.
 To find out what’s available on the system, the `PFont` class provides us with a `list()` method, which we can use to print a list of all available system fonts to the console.

-* Alternatively, we can use the “Create Font...” dialog in the Processing menu, shown in <!--ref linkend="fig.load.font-->, and available under Tools, which allows us to import any font we’d like&—and are allowed&—to import into our app.
+* Alternatively, we can use the “Create Font...” dialog in the Processing menu, shown in <!--ref linkend="fig.load.font-->, and available under Tools, which allows us to import any font we’d like&—and are allowed—to import into our app.
 Processing opens all the fonts that are installed on our desktop system in a window.
 We can select the font we’d like, the point size for our import, whether we’d like to “smooth” the font, and how many characters we’d like to load, and it shows a font preview for the selections we’ve made.
 For the import, we can give the font a custom name for our sketch, and when we OK the dialog window, the font will be loaded as a Processing font file (`vlw`) into the `data` folder of our sketch.
 Once we’ve created the font, we can load it into a `PFont` object in our sketch using the [`loadFont()` method.][21]

 Both methods require that we set the current font used to draw `text()` in our sketch to the font we’ve created or loaded using the [`textFont()` method.][22]
 This is necessary because we could work with two or more fonts in one sketch, and therefore we use the `textFont()` method like we’d also use `fill()` or `stroke()`, this time setting the current text font for all the text we draw after the method call.